Candida auris infection

 C auris infections are often treated with antifungal medicines called echinocandins.
 Other types of antifungal medicines also may be used.

 Some C auris infections do not respond to any of the main classes of antifungal medicines.
-In such cases, more than one antifungal drug or higher doses of these drugs may be used.
+In such cases, more than one antifungal medicine or higher doses of these medicines may be used.